© Copyright 2014, R. Fleischer

 Group three oils:

 Group three oils are petroleum oils that have been hydroisomerized, "hydro-cracked" as it is commonly called.
 This is the most stringent level of petroleum oil refining.
 Much of the paraffin and impurities have been removed and its performance on any number of industry tests is substantially better than Group Two.
-Although it is not made from a truly synthesized engineered molecule and as such is not a true synthetic oil (as far as I am concerned!, see just below a couple of sentences), it does offer a goodly portion of the benefits you would expect from a true synthetic and in fact is usually sold and marketed as a 100% synthetic product.
-The vast majority of synthetic oils on the market are actually made from group three oils because of a "lawsuit" a few years ago between Mobil and Castrol that totally changed the synthetic oil industry.
+Although not made from truly synthesized engineered molecules and as such is not a true synthetic oil (as far as I am concerned!, see just below paragraph), it does offer a goodly portion of the benefits you would expect from a true synthetic and in fact is usually sold and marketed as a 100% synthetic product.
+The vast majority of synthetic oils on the market are actually made from group three oils because of a "lawsuit" some years ago between Mobil and Castrol, that totally changed the synthetic oil industry.
 Because of this lawsuit the buying public has largely been duped into believing that these oils are actually a real synthetic.
-Mobil Inc. makers of Mobil One sued Castrol Inc. makers of Castrol Syntec, accusing them of marketing a hydro-cracked petroleum oil as a synthetic.
-Mobil Inc. felt that: Castrol Inc. had pursued an unfair market advantage because Group Three based oils are much less expensive to manufacture than true synthetic oils, yet Castrol was marketing Syntec as a 100% synthetic product.
+Mobil Inc., makers of Mobil One (Mobil 1), sued Castrol Inc., makers of Castrol Syntec, accusing them of marketing a hydro-cracked petroleum oil as a synthetic.
+Mobil's primary argument was that Castrol Inc. had pursued an unfair market advantage because Group Three based oils are much less expensive to manufacture than true synthetic oils, yet Castrol was marketing Syntec as a 100% synthetic product.
 Castrol could make it for less, sell it for less and un-fairly under-cut ($) all it's competitors in the synthetic oil market with a oil that was not truly a synthetic product.

-In the end though, Castrol convinced the Court that a Group Three based oil has been sufficiently refined that it should be able to be marketed along with true synthetic oils.
+In the end though, Castrol convinced the judge that a Group Three based oil has been sufficiently refined that it should be able to be marketed along with true synthetic oils.
 Basically the court expanded the definition of synthetic to include group three based oils.
 Because the synthetic oil market is the fastest growing part of the lubricants industry, manufactures are eager to jump up and grab the profits for sexy-customer-grabbing-word "synthetic" on the bottle.
 Group three oils do not have the performance of true custom engineered synthetic oils, especially in temperature extremes.
-As was stated before, the vast majority of what is being sold as synthetic are really Group Three petroleum based oils-and the public for the most part doesn't know the difference.
+The vast majority of what is being sold as synthetic are really Group Three petroleum based oils.
+The public for the most part doesn't know the difference.